Lana Turner: 1959–1965: Financial successes

 Shortly before the release of Imitation of Life in the spring of 1959, Turner was cast in a lead role in Otto Preminger's Anatomy of a Murder, but walked off the set over a wardrobe disagreement, effectively dropping out of the production.
 She was replaced by Lee Remick.
 Instead, Turner took a lead role as a disturbed socialite in the film noir Portrait in Black (1960) opposite Anthony Quinn and Sandra Dee, which was a box-office success despite bad reviews.
 Ray Duncan of the Independent Star-News wrote that Turner "suffers prettily through it all, like a fashion model with a tight-fitting shoe".

 In November 1960, Turner married her fifth husband, Frederick "Fred" May, a rancher and member of the May department-store family whom she had met at a beach party in Malibu shortly after filming Imitation of Life.
 Turner moved in with him on his ranch in Chino, California, where the two took care of horses and other animals.
 The following year, she made her final film at MGM with Bob Hope in Bachelor in Paradise (1961), a romantic comedy about an investigative writer (Hope) working on a book about the wives of a lavish California community; the film received a mostly positive critical reception.
 Upon completing filming, Turner collected the remaining $92,000 from her pension fund with MGM.
 The same year, she starred in By Love Possessed (1961), based on a bestselling novel by James Gould Cozzens.
 The film became the first in-flight movie to be shown on a regular basis on a scheduled airline flight when TWA showed it to its first-class passengers.

 In mid-1962, Turner filmed Who's Got the Action?, a comedy in which she portrayed the wife of a gambling addict opposite Dean Martin.
 In September of that year, Turner and May separated, divorcing shortly after in October.
 They remained friends throughout her later life.
 In 1965, she met Hollywood producer and businessman Robert Eaton, who was ten years her junior, through business associates.
-The two married in June of that year at his family's home in Arlington, Virginia.
+The two married in June of that year at his family's home in Arlington County, Virginia.